CLEAR: Causal Learning Framework For Robust Histopathology Tumor Detection Under Out-Of-Distribution Shifts

-We evaluate tumor classification on the CAMELYON17 dataset \cite{camelyon} and a private histopathology dataset (PHIST).
-In CAMELYON17, different scanners define the domains, while in PHIST the domains are manually defined by stain variations.
+We evaluate tumor classification on the CAMELYON17 dataset \cite{camelyon} and a private histopathology dataset (BMHist).
+In CAMELYON17, different scanners define the domains, while in BMHist the domains are manually defined by stain variations.
 We adopt a leave-one-domain-out setup: training on two domains and testing on the held-out domain.
 Results are averaged over three runs with different seeds.
 Following \cite{stacke2020measuring}, we report Balanced Accuracy to assess generalization under domain shift.
-Data are split into training/validation/testing (85/15/5) consistently across domains, and validation sets from all training domains are used for model selection.
-Our causal-learning method integrates Fourier Transform (weight 0.25) and Stain Normalization (weight 0.75, predictions, we choose $\beta$ value 0,2.
+Data are split into training/validation/testing (85/15/5) consistently across domains.
+Our causal-learning method integrates Fourier Transform of weight 0.25, and Stain Normalization of weight 0.75, predictions, we choose $\beta$ value 0,2.